 As in previous years preregistration for advanced lecture courses (numbered 401-439) and seminars (numbered 440-489) will take place using an online preference selection system.
 Use of the system will be restricted to senior majors in economics or EP&E who have not already been admitted to ECON 450a (Investment Analysis).
 Eligible seniors may express rank-ordered preferences for up to five courses/seminars, and students will be able to enter and revise their preferences from 9:00 am on Friday, August 10 to 5:00 pm Friday, August 17, 2018.

 After preregistration closes, all students who preregistered will be assigned to one advanced lecture course or seminar.
 Every attempt will be made to meet students’ preferences, and in cases where caps on enrollment bind, students will be chosen by random lottery.
 The system can be accessed by clicking at this link: “Seminar Preregistration”.
 Seniors will receive instructions on how to access the system before it opens.

 Senior majors in economics and EP&E who do not preregister, as well as underclassmen and students who are not majors in economics or EP&E, will be able to shop advanced lecture courses or seminars that have not filled up during preregistration.
 Seniors who did preregister are also welcome to shop additional advanced lectures and seminars at this time.
 All students must have completed at least two of three core courses in intermediate microeconomics, intermediate macroeconomics, and econometrics before enrolling in an advanced lecture course or seminar.

 There will not be waiting lists for classes that fill up during preregistration.
 The caps will be set high (22 for seminars), and once they are reached, those classes are full.

-The advanced lecture courses and seminars being offered in spring 2018 are listed below, along with brief descriptions.
+The advanced lecture courses and seminars being offered in fall 2018 are listed below, along with brief descriptions.